Earl Scheib: Advertising

 Scheib began to expand nationally in the 1950s, and to raise awareness of his auto painting shops he turned to advertising.
 Earl Scheib marketed his shops through low-budget television commercials.
 Appearing on late-night television programs, Scheib soon became a national icon and celebrity, and his oft-heard sales pitch, "I'm Earl Scheib, and I'll paint any car, any color for $29.95.
 No ups, no extras," became an instantly recognizable phrase, with $29.95 the nationally-advertised price even into the late 1960s.
 With inflation, this increased to $39.95-$59.95 by 1974 and $99.95 in the 1980s.
 Scheib, credited as being the first spokesperson for his own company, handled all advertising and developed and wrote his own television commercials.
 Scheib believed viewers would find his ads more convincing and genuine if he spoke directly to the viewers about the company's offerings.

 Earl Scheib also handled media buys, placing his television and radio ads carefully.
 As son Donald explained in a company statement: 'He'd personally call the station manager and tell him to interrupt a sponsored show at a pivotal moment and run his ad. ...
 So you'd be watching a show, the villain's sneaking up behind the hero with a knife, and just when he's about to plunge the knife into the hero's back ...
 Earl comes on the screen pitching his service.'
 Scheib's commercials were seen and heard on television and radio stations in more than 100 cities, and he continued to film spots until his death in 1992.
 Despite his fame and television ad ubiquity, son Donald claimed that Scheib was not fond of appearing in commercials.
 'In truth,' Donald Scheib said in a company statement, 'he hated doing those television spots. ...
 He didn't like being in front of the camera, you'd have to drag him feet-first into that studio, screaming.'
-Earl Scheib received many mentions on the Johnny Carson show in the 70's and 80's.
+Earl Scheib received many mentions on the Johnny Carson show in the '70s and '80s.
 These happened occasionally during skits as part of a punchline or in support of a set up.
 One example is that Earl Scheib would paint the smog in LA blue for 89.99.
 The context was the 1984 Olympics were starting, with the premise being the participants and fans wouldn't know there was smog there.